Advanced PDF Export Customisations

 Adding Headers and Footers to Single Page Exports

-For custom headers, define any of the following rules within your
+For custom headers, define

 For custom footers, define